How to choose the best boiler heat exchanger for commercial heating projects

 Especially in the case of refurbishment projects, the existing commercial heating system design dictates what can or can’t be done.
 The replacement of pipework and other heating components may not be practical due to time constraints, costs and building regulations.
 A good example of such is our St Paul’s Cathedral case study that had to accommodate the rules of a listed building.

 Boiler compatibility can be an issue, especially when the old heating system is ‘dirty’ from years of use.
-However, via methods such as hydraulic separation between primary (new boiler) and secondary (old pipework) circuit, this problem can be bypassed.
+However, via methods such as hydraulic separation between primary (new boiler) and secondary (old pipework) circuit, this problem can be bypassed, an example is Upton House where this type of work has been carried out.
 New builds, on the other hand, allow more freedom when it comes to heating design, but are subject to stricter building regulations, such as Part L, e.g. in relation to carbon emissions.

-Why does the metal used in the boiler heat exchanger matter?
+Why does the metal used in a commercial boiler heat exchanger matter?

 Different metals have different properties, such as weight, corrosion resistance and heat conductivity which also have an impact on the heat exchanger design, e. g. the size of the waterways.
 While one heat exchanger type can be suitable for one building, it might be unsuitable for another.
 We look at different types of heat exchangers below and explain what projects they can be used for.